Communication

 Why this works

 You named a specific thing.
-The moment you reference a specific doc, post, project, or comment they made, you’ve demonstrated that you aren’t copy-pasting a template.
+The moment you reference a specific doc, post, or project, you’ve demonstrated that you aren’t copy-pasting a template.
 That’s 80% of what makes this not creepy.
 The recipient’s instinctive read goes from “this is a form letter” to “this person actually paid attention.”

 You named what you’re trying to figure out.
 You gave them a reason to say yes that wasn’t “I’d like to meet you.”
 People are much more likely to agree to a 20-minute conversation that has a concrete purpose than a vague one.